by NetBrain Nov 1, 2017

 Automatically Color-Code the Map with Routing Design

-NetBrain provides a way for you to collect and analyze data from the network without having to log into a bunch of switches serially and type in a string of show commands.
-NetBrain has several built-in apps designed to automate routing diagnoses.
+NetBrain allows you to collect and analyze data from the network without logging into multiple switches serially and typing in a string of show commands.
+It has various built-in apps to automate routing diagnoses.
 Most importantly, you can easily write your own apps to automate your most common troubleshooting tasks.
 These apps leverage the map as the ‘canvas’ for your targeted data analysis.

-This app adds the functionality to annotate the current EIGRP neighbor status on the map using the show ip eigrp neighbors IOS command.
+Here’s how to use the Map EIGRP Neighbor Status app to troubleshoot with automated diagnosis.
+The app adds the functionality to annotate the current EIGRP neighbor status on the map using the show IP EIGRP neighbors IOS command.
 This can help you immediately identify if any adjacent routers are failing to form neighbor relationships.

 Map EIGRP Neighbor Relationships